Skip to content

 Our Diverse Board of Directors

 We are proud of our diversity at St Basils and particularly that the diversity of our staff team reflects the communities that we serve in Birmingham and beyond.
-We feel it is important that our Board of Directors does the same in order to bring a variety of skills and perspectives to the table.
+We feel it is important that our Board of Directors and SLT does the same in order to bring a variety of skills and perspectives to the table.
 As a young people’s charity it is particularly important that as well as gender and ethnic background being brought into consideration, a range of ages is also reflected in the make-up of the board in order to ensure we continue to meet the diverse needs of young people.

-Meet our Board
+Meet Our Board and SLT

 Gender Pay Gap Report